Graphene-based quantum heterospin graphs: Results

 \subsection{Three-Leg Spin Graphs}

 When a spin system cannot be divided into sublattices, as in the case of 3-LSG, Lieb's theorem \cite{LiebJ} is no longer applicable.
-To the best of our knowledge, there is no theorem or result that could predict the ground state of the Hamiltonian given by Eq. \ref{H_heisenberg} as a function of the couplings and spin constituents.\\ We will devote this section to study 3-LSG whose MBBs are either S-1T or S-1/2T, respectively.
-We will perform ED on Eq. \ref{H_heisenberg} for three different 3-LSG lengths, $N$=7, 10, and 13 spin-1 and spin-1/2 sites, as depicted in Fig. \ref{3legchain1}.
+To the best of our knowledge, there is no theorem or result that could predict the ground state of the Hamiltonian given by Eq. (\ref{H_heisenberg}) as a function of the couplings and spin constituents.\\ We will devote this section to study 3-LSG whose MBBs are either S-1T or S-1/2T, respectively.
+We will perform ED on Eq. (\ref{H_heisenberg}) for three different 3-LSG lengths, $N$=7, 10, and 13 spin-1 and spin-1/2 sites, as depicted in Fig. \ref{3legchain1}.
 In Table \ref{table_multiplets}, we compile the total spin quantum number for the GS and the first excited state (ES), as well as the energy gap between them, for the six 3-LSGs.
 We find that the first ES is two-fold degenerate in energy and spin $S$ quantum number.
 We will refer to this as double-$S$ degeneracy.
 For example, for a $N=10$ 3-LSG made by spin-1 MBBs, the first ES is composed by two-fold degenerate $S=1$ states which gives a total of degenerate six states (two $M=-1$, two $M=0$ and two $M=1$ states).
 Moreover, following this case, in the presence of a magnetic field represented by the Zeeman term, $H_Z=-B\hat{S}_T^z$, the ES will have $M=1$ while remaining two-fold degenerate.\\ This phenomenon is common to all six 3-LSGs studied in this section for different MBBs and is robust for different $\beta$ values in the range [0, 0.1] within the same phase.
-As far as we know, we have not found any other spin systems in the literature where degenerate eigenstates of the Hamiltonian have the same $S$ and $M$ quantum numbers, with other words, the eigenstates of $\hat{H}$ can not be unequivocally classified with $S$ and $M$.
-We will address this issue later in this section.\\
+For larger values of $\beta$ in 3-LSGs composed of spin-1 MBBs, the energy spectrum changes significantly, with the quantum numbers and degeneracies of the GS and first ES differing from those observed at smaller $\beta$ values.
+To the best of our knowledge, the degeneracy in the $S$ and $M$ quantum numbers has not been characterized for these 3-LSG systems in the literature.
+Indeed, eigenstates of $\hat{H}$ cannot be unambiguously classified by $S$ and $M$.
+We address this issue in more detail later in this section.\\